jonathanpenn/ui-screen-shooter/README.md

 Note: You may need to change the "Release" build configuration to add i386 to the `VALID_ARCHITECTURES` for the script to work.
 Then play with the script `automation/config-automation.js` to simulate the user interaction you want.

-Note 2: In your `config-automation.js` file you can always use the line `#import lib/capture.js` to use the capture wrapper function (`captureLocalizedScreenshot()`).
-The script creates a temporary link to the lib folder.
+Note 2: In your `config-automation.js` file you can include the line `#import lib/capture.js` to use the capture wrapper function (`captureLocalizedScreenshot()`).
+The script creates a temporary link to the lib folder so any file saved in the lib folder is available.

 After your screen shots are saved, see https://github.com/rhaining/itc-localized-screenshot-uploader about uploading them in batch to iTunes connect.

 ## Command line options

-The script has a few command line options

-Run the script with the option `--help` to see this help:
+The script has a few command line options.
+Run the script with the option `--help` to see the options:

 ```
 bin/ui-screen-shooter.sh --help